perlatomdpi/Colabs-Test/README.md

 # GPU Colab
-Test GPU-Accelerated Applications - Nvidia
+How to configure Google Colabs for GPU-Accelerated Applications - Nvidia